 Why Straw Bales Are Great For Temporary Winter Chicken Housing

 First and foremost, don’t get straw confused with hay.
 They are two very different materials.
-Straw is the stem of dried cereal plants, it is technically a by-product from threshing grain.
+Straw is the stem of dried cereal plants, it is technically a by-product of threshing grain.
 Farmers and gardeners love it for its organic matter content.
 It works as animal bedding in the winter, it mulches plants, and it’s perfect when you need to add carbon to your compost pile.
-Hay on the other hand, is nutritious forage for feeding animals when there is no fresh pasture around.
+Hay, on the other hand, is nutritious forage for feeding animals when there is no fresh pasture around.
 We are strictly talking straw bales here for chicken coop building

-Straw bales have an incredibly high R value, which is the scale we use when considering insulation quality for our homes.
-We’re looking at an R value for straw at R-30 to R-35.
-To give you some perspective, homes insulated with foam or fiberglass have an R value of R-3 to R-4.
+Straw bales have an incredibly high R-value, which is the scale we use when considering insulation quality for our homes.
+We’re looking at an R-value for straw at R-30 to R-35.
+To give you some perspective, homes insulated with foam or fiberglass have an R-value of R-3 to R-4.
 Yup, you read that right.
 Straw bales are packed airtight and come in around 18” in thickness, with this in mind, their ability to keep warmth in and cold out isn’t hard to fathom.

 I’ve used maybe four power tools thus far in my life, so building something with in-depth construction knowledge was out of the question.
 Enter, straw bales!
 Construction-wise, straw bales are like building with legos.
 If you aren’t reinforcing the frame with lumber (i.e. serious construction things I can’t do on my own) I recommend stacking bales no higher than three or four levels.
 Building our temporary straw bale coop from the moment we started unloading hay to the moment we moved the chickens in took us a total of four hours.
 That’s one afternoon of work for a winter of warm happy chickens.

 Bringing external inputs onto the homestead that serve more than one purpose is important for sustainable practices.
 Even though the bales are originally used as a coop, when they are done there they can go on to benefit our farm in a multitude of ways.
 You can use the straw as mulch for your garden pathways, in vegetable beds, or flower beds.
 You can save the bales for bedding in your livestock stalls, chick brooders, or nesting boxes.
-Straw bales are fully compostable, so at the end of their use for us as chicken coops they make fabulous food for soil life.
+Straw bales are fully compostable, so at the end of their use for us as chicken coops, they make fabulous food for soil life.
 When things warm up I plan on using the bales to mulch all our corn, squash, flower beds, pathways, and throw the rest in the compost pile.

 Another thing to keep in mind is you can place your temporary winter coop over a future vegetable bed.
 We placed our temporary winter coops where we plan to grow our corn and winter squash crop this next season.
 All my gardeners know that corn and squash are very heavy feeders!
 This placement ensures our future corn a steady supply of composted chicken manure, which is gardener gold.
 Throughout the winter we sprinkle sawdust, wood ash, and layer straw on the ground inside the coops.
-Come spring time we will have a mountain of fantastic fertilizer.
+Come springtime we will have a mountain of fantastic fertilizer.
 This practice is called the deep litter method.
 Deep litter also has the added bonus of generating a little heat as things compost, which in turn keeps your hens warm when it’s 10 below.
 When winter is over and you’ve deconstructed your straw bale coop, you can also shovel away the composted manure and use it where you need.

 The Straw Bale Chicken Coop Design